DataONEorg/d1_python/d1_client_cli/doc/source/ref_session.rst

 **Authentication**
 -----------------------------------------------------------------------------------------------------------------------------------------------
-_`anonymous`              True                  Boolean  Ignore any installed certificates and connect anonymously _`certpath`               None                  String   Filesystem path to client certificate _`keypath`                None                  String   Filesystem path to the client certificate private key.
+_`anonymous`              True                  Boolean  Ignore any installed certificates and connect anonymously _`cert-path`              None                  String   Filesystem path to client certificate _`key-path`               None                  String   Filesystem path to the client certificate private key.
 Not required if the certificate
                                                          provided with ``certpath`` contains both the public and private keys
 ------------------------- --------------------- -------- --------------------------------------------------------------------------------------
 **System Metadata**
 -----------------------------------------------------------------------------------------------------------------------------------------------
-_`objectformat`           None                  String   ID for the Object Format to use when generating System Metadata _`submitter`              None                  String   Subject of the submitter to use when generating System Metadata _`rightsholder`           None                  String   Subject of the rights holder to use when generating System Metadata _`originmn`               None                  String   Originating Member Node to use when generating System Metadata _`authoritativemn`        None                  String   Authoritative Member Node to use when generating System Metadata _`algorithm`              SYSTEM DEFAULT        String   Checksum algorithm to use when calculating the checksum for a Science Data Object
+_`object-format`          None                  String   ID for the Object Format to use when generating System Metadata _`submitter`              None                  String   Subject of the submitter to use when generating System Metadata _`rights-holder`          None                  String   Subject of the rights holder to use when generating System Metadata _`origin-mn`              None                  String   Originating Member Node to use when generating System Metadata _`authoritative-mn        None                  String   Authoritative Member Node to use when generating System Metadata _`algorithm`              SYSTEM DEFAULT        String   Checksum algorithm to use when calculating the checksum for a Science Data Object
 ------------------------- --------------------- -------- --------------------------------------------------------------------------------------
 **Search**
 -----------------------------------------------------------------------------------------------------------------------------------------------
-_`fromdate`               None                  String   Start time used by operations that accept a time range _`todate`                 None                  String   End time used by operations that accept a time range _`searchobjectformat`     None                  String   Include only objects of this format _`query`                  `*:*`                 String   Query string (SOLR or Lucene query syntax) for searches _`fields`                 None                  String   Comma delimited list of index fields to return in search responses
+_`from-date`              None                  String   Start time used by operations that accept a time range _`to-date`                None                  String   End time used by operations that accept a time range _`search-object-format`   None                  String   Include only objects of this format _`query`                  `*:*`                 String   Query string (SOLR or Lucene query syntax) for searches _`query-type`             solr                  String   Select search engine (currently, only SOLR is available)
 ------------------------- --------------------- -------- --------------------------------------------------------------------------------------
 **Access Policy**
 -----------------------------------------------------------------------------------------------------------------------------------------------